-- 2) If N fertilizer rates and crop yield differentially impact tree ET. - 3) If these factors behave differently under drip vs. microsprinkler irrigation.
+- 2) If N fertilizer rates and crop yield differentially impact tree ET. - 3) If these factors behave differently under drip vs. microsprinkler (MS) irrigation. - 4) Determine the relationship between available soil moisture and tree SWP

+Interpretive Summary:

-Interpretive Summary: (Kern only.
-See 09-HORT11-Shackel for other locations)
+Kern only.
+(See Shackel 10-HORT11(A) for other locations):

 Many almond irrigation trials have been conducted over the last 30 years in California where the Control treatment has been assumed to represent "non-stressed" or "100% evapotranspiration (ET)" conditions.
-The maximum applied water for these trials rarely exceeded 45 inches even in the southern San Joaquin Valley, and maximum yields were low by today's standard.
-(The 2002-2008 Spur Dynamics Trial by Bruce Lampinen was the exception both in higher levels of applied water and achieved yield.
-However, precise tree ET was not calculated.)
+The maximum applied water for these trials rarely exceeded 45 inches even in the southern San Joaquin Valley, and maximum yields were low by today's standard (Teviotdale, et. al, 1994, Goldhamer and Viveros, 2000, Goldhamer et. al, 2005).
+The 2002-2008 Spur Dynamics Trial by Bruce Lampinen et. al (2007) was the exception both in higher levels of applied water and achieved yield.
+However, precise tree ET was not calculated.
 Personal conversations with some of the involved researchers and cooperators have confirmed that visual signs of stress were often seen in the "100% ET" treatments.

-This project provides for very detailed monitoring of soil moisture levels and actual tree stress to schedule irrigations so that stress is truly avoided.
+This current project provides for very detailed monitoring of soil moisture levels and actual tree stress to schedule irrigations so that stress is truly avoided.
 Weekly ET is calculated using applied water and soil moisture depletion.
 Daily field ET is calculated by an energy balance using very precise meteorological equipment (eddy covariance, EC).
 All of this is laid over the multi-rate fertility trial of Brown, et. al. to see if varying levels of N fertility (125 to 350 lb/ac) impact tree water use in mature, full cover trees.
-As of this writing (July 2010), we are in the third season of this trial.
+As of this writing (July 2011), we are in the fourth season of this trial.

-Using the energy balance (EC) method, the average January through December measured almond ET for microsprinklers with no cover crop for the southern San Joaquin Valley was 60.3 inches.
-This is 43% higher than the old standard of 42.2 inches for April 1 to November 15 published by the University of California more than 20 years ago (Snyder, et al., 1989.
+Using the energy balance (EC) method, the average January through December measured almond ET for microsprinklers with no cover crop for the southern San Joaquin Valley for 2008 through 2010 was 58.6 inches.
+This is 39% higher than the old standard of 42.2 inches for April 1 to November 15 published by the University of California more than 20 years ago (Snyder, et. al., 1989.
 See Figure 3 following.)
-The average crop coefficient value (Kc) for 4/1 to 11/15 from this earlier work was 0.72 (basically 72% of what a well-watered pasture grass would use over the same period).
-The average Kc for this same period calculated by our study is 1.06.
-(NOTE: This is not a recommendation that almonds should be irrigated with 60 inches of water, but rather the fact that this is indeed the true potential ET of these trees.
+The average crop coefficient value (Kc) for 4/1 to 11/15 from this earlier work was 0.81 (basically 81% of what a well-watered pasture grass would use over the same period).
+The average Kc for this same period calculated by our study is 1.05.
+(NOTE: This is not a recommendation that almonds should be irrigated with 58 inches of water, but rather the fact that this is indeed the true potential ET of these trees.
 As long as salt is not a problem, our best current estimate would be around 50 to 54 inches of in-season irrigation would be sufficient.)